YuriGor/mongoose-slug-updater/README.md

 # mongoose-slug-updater

-Sophisticated slug plugin for Mongoose.
+Sophisticated slugifier plugin for Mongoose.

 Features:
 - [Intuitive schema-based declaration](#basic-usage)
 - Single or [compound](#multiple-fields-to-create-the-slug) slugs, based on any fields of the document